U.S. Department of State Seal

 • Replace a stolen or lost passport.

-Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the nearest U.S. Embassy or Consulate General for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the U.S. Embassy for assistance.

 Arrest Notification: Russia routinely fails to meet its obligation to inform the U.S. Embassy of arrests of U.S. citizens.
-If you are detained, ask the police or prison officials to notify the U.S. Embassy or Consulate immediately.
+If you are detained, ask the police or prison officials to notify the U.S. Embassy immediately.
+If you are a U.S.-Russian dual citizen, the police or prison officials may refuse to contact the U.S. Embassy on your behalf.
 Your U.S. passport does not protect you from arrest or prosecution.
-See our webpage for further information.
+See our for further information.

-Criminal Penalties: You are subject to all Russian laws.
-If you violate these laws, even unknowingly, you may be arrested, fined, imprisoned, or expelled and may be banned from re-entering Russia.
+Criminal Penalties: You are subject to all Russian laws while in Russia.
+If you violate these laws, even unknowingly, you may be arrested, fined, imprisoned, or expelled, and may be banned from re-entering Russia.

-• You can be arrested, detained, fined, deported and banned for 5 years or more if you are found to have violated Russian immigration law.
+• You can be arrested, detained, fined, deported, and banned for five years or more if you are found to have violated Russian immigration law.

 • Penalties for possessing, using, or trafficking in illegal drugs in Russia are severe.
 Convicted offenders can expect long jail sentences and heavy fines.